emersunn/archivePhotos/README.md

 # Image Copy and Rename Script

-This Python script copies image files from a source directory to a destination directory, renaming them sequentially as image1, image2, image3, and so on.
+This Python script copies image files from Photos.app to a destination directory, renaming them sequentially as image1, image2, image3, and so on.

 ## Requirements